Crime Survey for England and Wales: Criticism

 Professor Ken Pease, former acting head of the Home Office's police research group, and Professor Graham Farrell of Loughborough University, estimated in 2007 that the survey was underreporting crime by about 3 million incidents per year due to its practice of arbitrarily capping the number of repeated incidents that could be reported in a given year at five.
 If true the error means that violent crime might actually stand at 4.4 million incidents per year, an 82% increase over the 2.4 million previously thought.
 Since the five crimes per person cap has been consistent since the BCS began this might not affect the long-term trends, however it takes little account of crimes such as domestic violence, figures for which would allegedly be 140% higher without the cap.
 The ONS responded by explaining that because victims of ongoing abuse often are unable to recall the detail and number of specific incidents it makes sense to record this crime as a series of repeat victimisation.
 These are only recorded in this manner if the incidents described were ‘the same thing, done under the same circumstances and probably by the same people’.

 The methodology was subsequently changed after consultation in 2016, resulting in the first results without the cap in early 2019.
 This removed the limit, and also recorded "[r]epeat victimisation [...] defined as the same thing, done under the same circumstances, probably by the same people, against the same victim".
 The resulting change did not affect overall trends, or significantly increase the estimates except in violent offences which saw increases between 6% and 31%.

-Lord de Mauley has said the BCS omits rape, assault, drug offences, fraud, forgery, crime against businesses and murder, while accepting that it "is accepted as a gold standard by most British academics and internationally".
+In a 2010 debate in the House of Lords, in response to Lord Mackenzie's description of the British Crime Survey as being "accepted as a gold standard by most British academics and internationally", Lord de Mauley emphasised that the BCS omits rape, assault, drug offences, fraud, forgery, crime against businesses and murder.

 One criticism is that both the youth survey and the adult surveys do not distinguish between a) crimes not reported to the police because they thought the police would do nothing or b) crimes not reported to the police because the victim thought them too trivial.